 Awareness

-USPS National Dog Bite Awareness Campaign.
 Thousands of carriers deliver to homes with dogs every day.
-The Postal Service promotes safety initiatives and shares prevention tips to protect employees and customers from dog bites.
+During the annual USPS National Dog Bite Awareness Campaign, the Postal Service promotes safety initiatives and shares prevention tips to protect employees and customers from dog bites.

 National Dog Bite Prevention Week addresses aggressive dog behaviors that pose serious threats to Postal Service employees delivering mail and how communities they serve can play a part in their safety.